florianfish/Skeleton-devcontainer-Symfony-Php-Postgresql/README.md

 ### 1. Usage

-1. Copy the `.devcontainer` folder into the root of your Symfony project.
+1. Copy the `.devcontainer` folder, `composer.json` and `Makefile` into the root of your Symfony project.
 2. Open the project in Visual Studio Code.
 3. Click on the green icon in the bottom left corner and select `Reopen in Container`.
 4. Execute `composer install` from the terminal.